openvinotoolkit/openvino/docs/OV_Runtime_UG/hetero_execution.md

 @endsphinxdirective

-In the example above, `CPU` device is configured to enable profiling data, while only `GPU` device has configuration property to perform inference in `f16` precision, while CPU has default execution precision.
+In the example above, `GPU` device is configured to enable profiling data, while only `CPU` device has configuration property to perform inference in `f32` precision, while GPU has default execution precision.

 ### Handling Difficult Topologies